 to learn how to effectively

-DTE POWER OUTAGES - At the December 2012 Village Council
+- DTE POWER OUTAGES - At the December 2012 Village

-outage situation in the Village and provided an overview
+power outage situation in the Village and provided an

-of upcoming trimming that should reduce the number of
+overview of upcoming trimming that should reduce the

 November 10, 2014 meeting for a further update and